-QUALIFIED JOB CANDIDATES

-- Expand the pool of quality candidates for open positions. - Develop effective job descriptions quickly and easily. - Define employee and/or job-specific success factors. - Align organizational development with workplace needs. - Refine recruitment and training goals. - Design competitive compensation and promotion systems.

-- A QUALITY JOB - Find out which jobs fit with their interests, skills, and experience. - Explore growth career profiles using the latest available labor market data. - Research what it takes to get their dream job. - Maximize earning potential and job satisfaction. - Know what it takes to be successful in their field and in related occupations.
+QUALIFIED JOB CANDIDATES - Expand the pool of quality candidates for open positions. - Develop effective job descriptions quickly and easily. - Define employee and/or job-specific success factors. - Align organizational development with workplace needs. - Refine recruitment and training goals. - Design competitive compensation and promotion systems.
+A QUALITY JOB - Find out which jobs fit with their interests, skills, and experience. - Explore growth career profiles using the latest available labor market data. - Research what it takes to get their dream job. - Maximize earning potential and job satisfaction. - Know what it takes to be successful in their field and in related occupations.
 What you're looking for.

-ONET ORGANIZES ITS WEALTH OF INFORMATION ABOUT EACH OCCUPATION INTO SEVEN, INTERRELATED AREAS:

-EXPERIENCE REQUIREMENTS

-OCCUPATION REQUIREMENTS

-WORKER REQUIREMENTS

-WORKER CHARACTERISTICS

-WORKFORCE CHARACTERISTICS

-OCCUPATION SPECIFIC INFORMATION

-RELATED OCCUPATIONS

-describe the education, training, skills, licensing, and experience required for entry and advancement.

-outline the typical tasks associated with each occupation or group of occupations, including specific physical, social, or structural demands on workers.

-include individual performance factors, such as skills and knowledge, including basic skills and cross-functional skills.

-represent the work styles, interests, and abilities that are important to job seekers evaluating potential career opportunities.

-include links to current labor market information on occupations, including wages, employment outlook, and industry size.

-provides comprehensive details for a single occupation or narrowly-defined job family.

-cross-reference occupations that require similar knowledge, skills, and experience.

-ONET in it
+ONET ORGANIZES ITS WEALTH OF INFORMATION ABOUT EACH OCCUPATION INTO SEVEN, INTERRELATED AREAS: EXPERIENCE REQUIREMENTS OCCUPATION REQUIREMENTS WORKER REQUIREMENTS WORKER CHARACTERISTICS OCCUPATION CHARACTERISTICS OCCUPATION SPECIFIC INFORMATION RELATED OCCUPATIONS describe the education, training, skills, licensing, and experience required for entry and advancement. outline the typical tasks associated with each occupation or group of occupations, including specific physical, social, or structural demands on workers. include individual performance factors, such as skills and knowledge, including basic skills and cross-functional skills. represent the work styles, interests, and abilities that are important to job seekers evaluating potential career opportunities. include links to current labor market information on occupations, including wages, employment outlook, and industry size. provides comprehensive details for a single occupation or narrowly-defined job family. cross-reference occupations that require similar knowledge, skills, and experience.

 Get ONET in it.
 Some of the most sophisticated occupational systems in the world contain one powerful, unique ingredient: ONET.
-Software and system developers can meet your specific needs by customizing ONET 's powerful, flexible data to your own organization's applications.
-ONET was developed by some of the nation's top occupational researchers and analysts.
-They have collected and classified occupational information to guarantee that ONET intelligence is accurate, current, consistent, and comprehensive.
+Software and system developers can meet your specific needs by customizing ONET's powerful, flexible data to your own organization's applications.
+ONET contains information from some of the nation's top occupational researchers and analysts.
+They have collected and classified this knowledge to guarantee that ONET intelligence is accurate, current, consistent, and comprehensive.
 Look for the seal.
 All software applications and other resources powered by ONET data will now display the official "ONET init" seal on their packaging.
-Look for it to find the most dynamic intelligence on today's U.S. labor market.
+Look for it to find the most dynamic intelligence on today's U.S. labor market. init ONET will help us keep our internal job descriptions, appraisals, and training up-to-date.
+Rather than spend our time collecting data, we will have more time to focus on developing our workforce.